Bhagavad Geeta: Chapter 2, Verses 45–47

 karmaṇyevādhikāraste mā phaleṣu kadācana,

-To act without expectation of results may seem impossible to the one who is not practicing this and understanding only mentally.
+Acting without expectation of results may seem impossible.
+This is especially true for someone who is not practicing and only understanding it mentally.
 But when you practice this in life, you will realize that this is the secret to all real achievements.
 Arjuna is at this time not ready for the knowledge to become his experience.
-To purify the mind that is sullied with impurities, Sri Krishna is advising Arjuna on how to live an inspired life and thus is preparing him for Self-realization.
+Shri Krishna advises Arjuna to purify his mind.
+His mind is sullied with impurities.
+This guidance prepares him to live an inspired life and ultimately achieve Self-realization.

-To avoid the mental dissipation of energy, work with the best efforts that you can put forth with dedication towards the noble cause, without worrying about the results.
+Work with your best efforts and dedicate yourself to the noble cause.
+Do not worry about the results.
+This way you can avoid the mental dissipation of energy.
 Such work always succeeds, that is the law of activity in the world.
-In short, Sri Krishna is saying not to waste the present moment with the anxieties of rewards of the action and live in a future moment that is not yet there.
-The idea is that future will take care of itself and provide great achievements and accomplishments when work is performed in the above-stated attitude.
+In short, Shri Krishna advises not to waste the present moment with anxieties about the rewards of action.
+Do not live in a future moment that is not yet there.
+The idea is that the future will take care of itself with great achievements when work is performed in the above-stated attitude.

 Do your action because it’s the right action not because of the results of the action.
 The work itself is the reward.